bclehmann/phoebus/README.md

 See this project in action in the `demos` folder.

-This project has TSdoc comments on all public APIs, however I have not yet built them into a full documentation page.
-This will happen soon, however.
+This project has TSdoc comments on all public APIs, and you can see that documentation [here](https://bclehmann.github.io/phoebus/).

 # Parts